tylernguyen/tylernguyen.xyz/docs/blog/2022/email-workflow-for-the-modern-internet.md

 ### Pain!
 Emails, Email Addresses, and Email Inboxes

 The average Andy likely has:

 - a personal email address (probably Gmail)
 - a work email address (mostly powered by Gmail or Outlook)
 - a spam email address (some random address made ages ago)
 - a legacy email address tied to old accounts

-!!!
-Tip
+!!! tip

 	Don't be an internet peasant, buy land(domains)!

 Your email provider, be it Google (@gmail) or Microsoft (@outlook) owns your email accounts, by virtue of owning said email domain.
 Remember that when the service is free, you are the product!

 ## The Email Pipeline

 Email is the pillar of day-to-day life, needed when:

 - creating accounts
 - shopping (receipts, warranties, claims)
 - subscriptions/newsletter sign-ups